-Operation of DRZPs are detailed in Grid Code OC9.4.7.8.
-Each individual DRZP document provides specific details of how individual Anchor Plant and Top Up Restoration Plant are to be instructed, and concurrently commence their starting regime in preparation for block loading to create a stable Power Island which could be limited to part of a Distribution System or in some cases and where conditions permit, parts of a Distribution System and Transmission System.
-These plans are prepared by Network Operators and provide guidance to NGESO, Restoration Contractors and where relevant, Transmission Licensees to assess the status of operational equipment and systems, in a shutdown situation, and identify the organisational and processes necessary to enable an effective restoration.
-They also identify the split in responsibilities between relevant Network Operators, NGESO and relevant Transmission Licensees, together with the appropriate communication channels.
+Operation of DRZPs is detailed in Grid Code OC9.4.7.8.
+Each individual DRZP document provides specific details of how individual Anchor Plant and Top Up Restoration Plant are to be instructed, and concurrently commence their starting regime in preparation for block loading to create a stable Power Island which could be limited to part of a Distribution Network or in some cases and where conditions permit, parts of a Distribution Network and Transmission System.
+These plans are prepared by Network Operators and provide guidance to NESO, Restoration Contractors and where relevant, Transmission Licensees to assess the status of operational equipment and systems, in a shutdown situation, and identify the organisational and processes necessary to enable an effective restoration.
+They also identify the split in responsibilities between relevant Network Operators, NESO and relevant Transmission Licensees, together with the appropriate communication channels.

-4.1.6 The process for making any changes, amendments or the creation of new LJRPs or DRZPs (in the GB Grid Code, LJRPs and DRZPs are collectively referred to as Restoration Plans) are detailed in Grid Code OC9.4.7.6.1 together with the arrangements for exercising these plans detailed in Grid Code OC9.4.7.7 and OC9.4.7.8.
+4.1.6 The process for making any changes, amendments to or the creation of new LJRPs or DRZPs (in the GB Grid Code, LJRPs and DRZPs are collectively referred to as Restoration Plans) are detailed in Grid Code OC9.4.7.6.1 together with the arrangements for exercising these plans as detailed in Grid Code OC9.4.7.7 and OC9.4.7.8.

-4.1.7 In the case of restoration through an LJRP, voltage and frequency management is overseen by NGESO unless delegated to another party.
+4.1.7 In the case of restoration through an LJRP, voltage and frequency management is overseen by NESO unless delegated to another party.
 In the case of a DRZP, voltage and frequency management is overseen by the relevant Network Operator.

-4.1.8 Once each Power Island is established, they are interconnected with adjacent Power Islands under the direction of NGESO (or relevant Scottish Transmission Licensee as provided for in STCP 06-1) to form larger Power Islands.
+4.1.8 Once each Power Island is established, they are interconnected with adjacent Power Islands under the direction of NESO (or relevant Scottish Transmission Licensee as provided for in STCP 06-1) to form larger Power Islands.
 Once stable, and having developed a level of circuit security, to enable supplies to be given to further GB parties, other Power Islands are subsequently interconnected to create a single, synchronous power system.

 4.1.9 During the re-energisation process the resynchronisation and frequency management procedures detailed within this System Restoration Plan are adhered to.